AndreyKoudr/TCAD/README.md

 - 2.5 Surfaces : triangles : how to get triangulation boundary
 - 2.6 Surfaces : triangles : more complicated cases, load STL, check if manifold and solid, generate boundary and cut by plane
 - 2.7 Surfaces : triangles : find intersection of one set of triangles with another
+- 2.8 Surfaces : Bezier patch

-Traingles are ready, doing Coons, Bezier and spline surfaces ...
+Traingles are ready, doing surfaces ...
 ================================================================